tsnellgrove/dark_castle3/doc/to_do.md

 	- will also enable 'room scope' type methods to move to class Room
 - INPROC: update existing creatures (e.g. hand & worn)
 	- IDEAS:
-		- weapon class:
-		- need to work on 'hand' attributes of Creatures
-			- change hand from list to string (???)
-			- this is the chance to make 'hand' an obj rather than a lst !!
-			- what should happen if Burt tries to take the axe from a living goblin? (general case)
-			- i.e. should creatures have a visible_inventory_lst that is part of examine scope? [no, just 'hand' unless boolean 'True']
-			- if you try to take an obj from a creature's hand => 'The X belongs to the Y'
 		- attacking:
 			- incorporate weapon class descriptions
 			- need to sort out attack_burt method to key off an identifier of the attacker (i.e. golblin attack v.s. other creature)